23013357/19CS301-Module-4/README.md

 Step 5:	 Start a while True loop to repeatedly ask the user for a choice.

-Step 6:	 Take the user's choice (1 for addition, 2 for division, 0 for exit).
+Step 6:	 Take the user's choice (1 for multiplication, 2 for division, 0 for exit).

 Step 7:	 If the choice is 1, call the add() method and print the result (converted to an integer).